Unilateral Decision-Makers Typically Function Like Roommates in a Business Relationship

-Unilateral Decision-Makers are initially attracted to what they perceive as one another’s equal competence, independence, and productivity.
+In business partnerships, Unilateral Decision-Makers are initially attracted to what they perceive as one another’s equal competence, independence, and productivity.
 These are typically seen as complementary skill sets which advance their business.
 This is also a common default relationship style among independent, educated, highly ambitious couples, who are sometimes couples in business together, running a home and an office together.

 Taking Things for Granted

 When coaching business partners on the development of their business, such separation of duties is necessary, and even important, for role definition, task assignment, and ultimate accountability to get things done more efficiently.
 When this business partner relationship style is working smoothly, these partners feel like they are working “together.”
 In reality, they are unconsciously simply working “next to” and sometimes even “around” one another.
 They may or may not keep one another informed of their individual decisions on a consistent basis, and when this relationship feels good, it’s because they feel no need for input.
 Or they feel no need to give input.
 They are simply supporting a decision or action their associate has taken.

 When this relationship style is working smoothly, these business partners feel like they are working “together.”
 In reality, they are unconsciously simply working “next to” and sometimes even “around” one another.

 Business owners who end up in a Unilateral Decision-Making style often do not realize that it’s working well because of the very fact they are in agreement.